arscan/hexasphere.js/README.md

 	// hexasphere.tiles[i].centerPoint contains x,y,z of the tile
 	// hexasphere.tiles[i].boundary contains an ordered array of the boundary points }

+var waveformObjString = hexasphere.toObj() // ...or export it as a waveform .obj for use in 3d modelling software

 ```

 Check out a [demo on my website](https://www.robscanlon.com/hexasphere/).
 The demo uses three.js to render the sphere, but that is not an inherit dependency of hexasphere.js.